sideshowdave7/pythonia/Lexer/README.md

 4. Lexer Implementation notes:
 	Lexers:
 		PYTHONIA-OPTIMUS-LEXER:
 			This is the core lexer.
-HAndles calling into the other lexers, as well as a lot of the simple and straightforward lexing.
+Handles calling into the other lexers, as well as a lot of the simple and straightforward lexing.

 		luth-lexer:
 			Handles the edge case of having an indent on the first line.